-Mobile broadband sticks are USB modems that connect a laptop or computer to the internet.
-They use 3G or 4G - the same connection technology as mobile phones - and provide internet connectivity wherever there is mobile coverage.
+They use 3G or 4G — the same connection technology as mobile phones — and provide internet connectivity wherever there is mobile coverage.
 They are more commonly known as mobile broadband dongles.

-Which providers offer mobile broadband dongles?
+Which providers offer mobile USB internet sticks?

 Broadband dongles use the same 3G and 4G technology as a mobile phone, so nearly all mobile providers offer mobile broadband.
 The market is simply too competitive not to.

 - Vodafone offers a range of mobile broadband dongles with speeds ranging from 7.2Mbps to 21Mbps and generous download allowances, depending upon the plan.